 Whimsical observations from Bill:

 *I've been happy when stories of mine have been finalists for awards, but I've never won anything for writing fiction.
-The only writing award I won came during in my senior year of high school.
+The only writing award I won came in my senior year of high school.
 My term paper, "Robert II, Duke of Normandy," for a World History class, came in first in the Social Studies section of the school district's science fair.

 The same year, my high school had a short story contest.
 My story came in third.
 The winning story, by a good friend of mine, really was better.